IvanSivoplyas/SpringLibraryAdvanced/README.md

 # SpringLibraryAdvanced
-An advanced version of my Library web-service.
+An advanced version of my Library web-service using Spring Boot.
-This is the second project in Neil Alishev`s course on Spring Framework.

 Technologies: